The rule of Improbable Cover

 - Predator and Predator 2.
 In the first film Dutch lives through a small nuclear (?) explosion at close range because he ducked behind some cover.
 In the second film Lieutenant Harrigan survives the exhaust blast of a Predator ship taking off by doing the same thing.

 - In Hot Fuzz a massive explosion that takes out a whole building is survived by the people inside it.
-They do this by hiding behind some old sofas how they did this is 'explained' in the extras.
+They do this by hiding behind some old sofas.
+This is "explained" in the extras.

 - The Day After Tomorrow: They outrun an oncoming ice storm, and escape it by closing a door.